How the Hootenanny Mass Invaded the Church

 With all the joyous potential of music, it is this vulnerability, the tendency toward cultural passivity, that indisputably dominates the broader, present-day secular culture.
 And its worst potential bears similarity to an historical precedent, to the contemporary weaponization of degraded culture in the service of disrupting the ancient Latin Mass.
 This precedent was in the case of the culture war of the ancient Arian heresy, which denied the Divinity of Christ.

-St. Nicholas of Myra slapping the heretic Arius at the First Council of Nicaea Arius devised what would be the contemporary equivalent, of an heretical advertising jingle for his culture war, a popular tune titled Thalia (the name of a Muse).
-While it was easy for people to sing a catchy tune, they were not equipped to examine the underlying theology, and tended to be swept up into beliefs which they couldn’t properly evaluate.
+St. Nicholas of Myra slapping the heretic Arius at the First Council of Nicaea.
+Arius devised what would be the contemporary equivalent, of an heretical advertising jingle for his culture war, a popular tune titled Thalia (the name of a Muse).
+While it was easy for people to sing a catchy tune, they were not equipped to examine the underlying theology of the lyrics, and tended to be swept up into beliefs which they couldn’t properly evaluate.

 Contemporary, Personal-Experience Examples of Unconscious, Adverse, Passively-Consumed Musical Influence (Click-Expand or Bypass)